Key takeaways from Kwasi Kwarteng’s ‘mini-Budget’

 Corporation tax cut

 The planned increase in corporation tax on big business profits greenlit under Mr Kwarteng’s predecessor, Rishi Sunak, will also be axed.
-Mr Kwarteng claimed the move will help to boost both wages and jobs.
+Mr Kwarteng claimed the move would help to boost both wages and jobs.

 The levy was due to rise from 19 per cent to 25 per cent next April – after Mr Sunak accepted that the low rate had failed to boost investment – but will now stay at the lowest rate in the G20, according to Mr Kwarteng.